iBridges-for-iRODS/iBridges/README.md

 Since iBridges is solely based on python it works on all operating systems.

-Runs on Python 3.8 or higher.
+- Runs on Python 3.8 or higher.
-Supported iRODS server versions: 4.2.11 or higher and 4.3.0 or higher
+- Supported iRODS server versions: 4.2.11 or higher and 4.3.0 or higher.

 ## Installation
 ### From Github repository